BillyDM/awesome-audio-dsp/README.md

 - [`Jatin Chowdhury`] - An active blog that explores cutting-edge DSP techniques.
 - [`The Design of the Roland Juno oscillators`] - A beautiful and simple explanation on the oscillators of this classic synth.
 - [`TimeStretch PDF`] - A PDF explaining the DSP of [`TimeStretch`], a refinement of the famous [`PaulStretch`] time stretching effect.
+- [`Valhalla Blog`] - Valhalla DSP has an excellent blog linking many resources that helped them create their industry-leading reverbs.

 ## Machine Learning
 Machine learning has been gaining traction in the audio industry lately.
 I don't know much about the topic myself, but I'll link some potentially useful resources here if you're interested.